 Learning and development

-- Build diversity concepts and practices into management and other training and teambuilding programmes to increase awareness of the need to handle different views, perceptions and ideas in positive ways.
+- Build diversity concepts and practices into staff training courses, management training and teambuilding programmes to increase awareness of the need to handle different views, perceptions and ideas in positive ways.

-- Include diversity issues in induction programmes so that all new employees know about the organisation’s values and policies.
+- Include diversity issues in induction programmes, including raising awareness of employee network groups, so that all new employees know about the organisation’s values and policies.

 - Train line managers about diversity, aiming to help them understand the issues and drive their support for organisational and operational policies and practices.